 So instead of telling Mother Nature what to do I put my ear to the ground and I listened intently to everything she had been trying to teach me all along.
 And I heard her breathe a huge sigh of relief and whisper “Ok dear, now let’s start from the beginning……”

 From here I went on to complete my PDC (Permaculture Design Certificate) but very quickly realised that the world of permaculture was a vast one and the PDC was merely a drop in an endless ocean.
 I continued on my path of learning and studied for 2 years with TAFE to complete my Certificate IV in Permaculture, after that multiple other online courses including Sustainable Living and Climate Change, and still learning.
+More recently I have trained to be a permaculture teacher doing a course with the amazing Rowe Morrow, Meg McGowan and Michael Wardle.

 I am a committee member with a permaculture group where I run a monthly PermaBlitz where a team of dedicated members descend on a garden and we work on creating a permaculture space that the home owner can be proud of.